Our Historic Hotel In Washington

 In the same year, an account in a larger newspaper calls T.M.
 Fitzpatrick & Brothers the largest business firm in Wilkes County, grossing $100,000 a year.
 (Remember, this was in 1899).

 John Fitzpatrick died in 1907.
 Thomas Fitzpatrick died in 1911.
 John was unmarried.
 Thomas had a wife and one daughter, Marie Fitzpatrick, is the mother of Mary Fortson Darby and Mildred Fortson Anderson, both of whom live in Washington.
 Marie Fitzpatrick told of living in a suite of rooms on the hotel’s second floor.
 Here she would watch the “young men” of Washington from the second floor of the hotel’s turret.
 Her main interest was Lawrence Fortson, whom she married after her father’s death.

-Thomas Fitzpatrick’s death threw the family’s affairs into chaos since he did not have a will.
-A complicated lawsuit, filed by his sisters, eventually led to the sale of the Fitzpatrick Hotel in 1914 to Mrs. Alice Hynes and her daughters.
-The renamed it Columbus Inn and operated I until 1922 when it was sold to the rivals of the Fitzpatrick brothers, W.T.
+Thomas Fitzpatrick’s death through the family’s affairs into chaos since he did not have a will.
+A complicated lawsuit, filed by his sisters, eventually led to the sale of the historic Hotel in 1914 to Mrs. Alice Hynes and her daughters.
+They renamed it Columbus Inn and operated it until 1922 when it was sold to the rivals of the Fitzpatrick brothers, W.T.
 Johnson and Company.

 Once again the name changed to the Washington Hotel and this it stayed until 1951.